vviceen/holbertonschool-AirBnB_clone/README.md

 ### Commands

 - create: Create a new BaseModel instance.
 Ussage: Create <ClassName>

 - destroy: Deletes a storaged object.
 Ussage: destroy <ClassName> <id>

-- all: Print all instance of type <ClassName>
-Ussage: all <ClassName>
+- all: Print all instance of type <ClassName> Ussage: all <ClassName>

-- show: Print the str representation of an instance
+- show: Print the str representation of an instance.
 Ussage: show <ClassName> <id>

-- update: Update an instance with new attributes
+- update: Update an instance with new attributes.
 Ussage: update <ClassName> <id> <attribute name> <attribute value>